- 30 April

 Chung Tian Temple

 Buddhism advocates the cultivation of the mind.
-This can be practised in a variety of ways including meditation and chanting.
-While in the earliest of days, doctrines were passed orally, transcription of Buddhist scriptures was equally as significant in its ability to disseminate and preserve the teachings of Buddhism before printing was invented.
-The act of hand-copying scriptures is not only considered as a form of meditation but it also yields merit for the scriber, assists in purifying the mind through exercising concentration, deepen the understanding of the Buddhist teachings, and has become an art form in its own right known as calligraphy.
+This can be practised in a variety of ways, including meditation, chanting or sutra calligraphy.
+The act of hand-copying scriptures is not only considered as a form of meditation but it also yields merit to the scriber, assists in purifying the mind through exercising concentration, deepens the writer’s understanding of the Buddhist teachings, and has become an art form in its own right known as calligraphy.

 The Heart Sutra is one of the most widely recited sutras in Buddhism.
 Due to its short and concise nature, many Buddhists have memorised this text and chant it as part of their daily practice.
 This sutra is often referred to as the essence and heart of Buddhism as it describes the appreciation of emptiness, which leads to ultimate realisation.
 It strips away the suffering caused by the perceptions, thoughts and conceptual frameworks that we build for ourselves, thus allowing us to live without worries and with true joy.